shreya2057/shreya2057/README.md

 # Hello!!!! :wave: :wave:

-My name is **Shreya Shrestha**.:smile::smile: I am a data analyst from Kathmandu, Nepal.
-I also have  worked on flutter projects and web development projects.
+My name is **Shreya Shrestha**.:smile::smile: from Kathmandu Nepal.

+## Description
+:computer: I am a front-end developer with a strong understanding of HTML, CSS, CSS frameworks, JavaScript, and React, who is passionate about continuous learning of new technologies and proficient in creating responsive user interfaces.

+:computer: I also possess knowledge of Oracle BI Publisher and SQL, enabling me to generate Excel and RTF reports.

+:mobile: Additionally, I have also worked on Flutter projects.

 :book: Studied BSc.CS at Kathmandu University, Dhulikhel Nepal.

 :nerd_face: I love reading novel.

-:computer: Currently I am working as Software Intern at LIS Nepal
+:computer: Worked as Software Intern at LIS Nepal

-:smile: Coding is fun
 <br/>
 <br/>